 Identifying the market opportunity and developing an innovative product solution will only go so far.

 A winning business plan should include clear market segmentation, showing that you have a thorough understanding of exactly who your target audience is and how you will fulfill their needs, and equally identifying which segments within the market you will not be targeting.

-This gives investors confidence that you have a credible strategy on how you will realise your business plan.
+This gives investors confidence that you have a credible strategy for how you will realise your business plan.

 A business plan that fails to highlight this risks assuming a ‘one size fits all’ approach and will lack credibility from an investor standpoint.”